Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge

-As discussed in subsection \ref{sub2sec_hen_non_ext_4d_smallC_lowT} following the arguments in \cite{Chaturvedi:2016rft}, the subsystems $ B_1 $ and $ A \cup B_1 $ in the $CFT_d$ become infinite along the direction of partition in the bipartite limit (i.e., $ B \to A^c $).
-Thus the minimal surfaces homologous to these subsystems penetrate into the bulk enough to approach the black hole horizon, i.e., $ z_{*} \approx z_{H} $.
+As discussed in \cite{Chaturvedi:2016rft}, the subsystems $B_1$ and $A\cup B_1$ in the $CFT_d$ become infinite along the direction of partition in the bipartite limit $B\to A^c$.
+Thus the RT surfaces homologous to these subsystems penetrate deep into the bulk to approach the black hole horizon ($z_*\approx z_H$).
 For these surfaces the appropriate Taylor expansion gives rise to the following expression for the area \cite{Kundu:2016dyk}

-The numerical constants $ N_{0} $ and $ N_{1} $ in eq.\@ \eqref{eq_area_aux_subsys_non_ext_hd_smallCP_lowT_smallerT} are listed in appendix \ref{app_RN_hd} in eqs.\@ \eqref{eq_N_0_non_ext_hd_smallCP_lowT} and \eqref{eq_N_1_non_ext_hd_smallCP_lowT} respectively.
+The numerical constants $N_0$ and $N_1$ in eq.\@ \eqref{eareaauxhdnescpltst} are listed in appendix \ref{arnhd} in eqs.\@ \eqref{eN0} and \eqref{eN1} respectively.